-Affordable Housing: Means a Residential Activity whose cost to rent or own generally does not exceed 30% of the gross income of low to moderate income households or as indicated in Part A - Eligibility Criteria as specified in the HOPE Strategy and which reflects the design criteria established in Appendix 11.
+Affordable Housing: Means a Residential Activity whose cost to rent or own generally does not exceed 30% of the income of low to moderate income households and which reflects the design criteria established in Appendix 11.
 It includes Community Housing.